 Since memory foam is known for its pressure-relieving hug, Tempur-Pedic’s models are popular with side sleepers.
 However, each model has distinct advantages that may appeal to certain sleepers.
 Selecting the best Tempur-Pedic mattress for you can ensure you enjoy the right balance of contouring and support, relieving pressure points while promoting proper spinal alignment.

-Tempur-Pedic produces five main models that are sold through its website and in select retail locations: the TEMPUR-Cloud is a mattress-in-the-box model, the TEMPUR-Adapt has balanced pressure relief, the TEMPUR-ProAdapt and the TEMPUR-LuxeAdapt are engineered for enhanced pressure relief and conforming, and the TEMPUR-breeze° combines cooling and pressure relief.
+Tempur-Pedic produces five main models that are sold through its website and in select retail locations: the TEMPUR-Cloud is a mattress-in-a-box model, the TEMPUR-Adapt has balanced pressure relief, the TEMPUR-ProAdapt and the TEMPUR-LuxeAdapt are engineered for enhanced pressure relief and conforming, and the TEMPUR-breeze° combines cooling and pressure relief.

 We’ll provide a comprehensive overview of each mattress model and explain the key factors that side sleepers should take into account when making their pick.